I've come to talk with you again

 - Before My Time: "A Simple Desultory Philippic":

-- Big Applesauce: "Bleecker Street", "The Only Living Boy in New York", "The 59th Street Bridge Song", and their triumphant 1981 live album, The Concert in Central Park
+- Big Applesauce: The duo are New Yorkers through and through, and have sung many songs referencing their hometown, including "Bleecker Street" (named for the Greenwich Village thoroughfare), "The Only Living Boy in New York", and "The 59th Street Bridge Song", and the city was the logical place for the performance recorded for their triumphant 1981 live album, The Concert in Central Park.

 - Concept Album: Much of Bookends is tied together with the themes of aging and decaying love.
 Also, it has that song from The Graduate on it.

 - The Cover Changes the Meaning: "Wednesday Morning, 3 AM" is a melancholy reflection from a man taking comfort in his lover's company one last time before the law takes him away.
 "Somewhere They Can't Find Me" changes the instrumentation to angry rock and adds new lyrics in the form of a chorus (including the title line) that indicate the singer plans to flee, unrepentant.
 Note that the same band released both the original and the cover.